PMR2/PMR2userdocs/cellmlrepositorytutorial.rst

 -----------------------------

 In order to make changes to your workspace, you have to :term:`clone` it to your own computer.
-In order to do this, copy the URI for git clone/pull/push as shown below:
+In order to do this, copy the URI for Git clone/pull/push as shown below:

 .. figure:: images/tut1-cloneurl.png